homanchou/xr/book/build-your-own-webvr-site.md

   end
 ```

-Let's change our message that we sent from the browsers' console to this:
+Let's change our message that we sent from the browser's console to this:

 ```javascript
 channel.push("shout", {time: new Date()})